 Other than crafting for Aloe and Yucca-based foods, empty bottles are useful for collecting water.
 Freshly collected water from a stream or lake does not quench as much thirst as purified water.
 It is highly recommended that you purify water before drinking it as it is relatively simple to do and a lot more efficient.

-To fill your water bottle with water, approach the lake, river, or other water source with the bottle equipped in your hotbar and selected so your character holds it in your hand.
-Then, simply right click.
+To fill your water bottle with water, approach the lake, river, or another water source with the bottle equipped in your hot bar and selected so your character holds it in your hand.
+Then, simply right-click.
 Your character should fill the bottle.

 Making a Campfire